robbiedaves/java-examples/java-examples-lambda/README.md

 The Interface will have a single method called test(Animal a)...
 We can implement this interface, like we have done with CheckIfHopper.

-However, we can now use Lambda functions to implement the same functionallity without the need to create an interface.
+However, we can now use Lambda functions to implement the same functionality without the need to create an interface.
 ```java
 public class PredicateExample {